I'm a single parent, do I qualify?

 My kids are grown and I want to come back to school.
 Can I qualify as a displaced homemaker?

-Possibly, in order to qualify as a displaced homemaker you must be someone who has been out of the job market for several years.
-Possibly staying at home and now, you are forced to go back to work because, of a loss of income resulting from a divorce, death of a spouse or, disability of the income provider.
+For the purposes of this program, the definition of a displaced homemaker is as follows: Someone who has been out of the job market for several years staying home working as a homemaker.
+This person is now forced to re-enter the job market due to loss of income resulting from divorce, death, or disability of the income provider.